DSD-DBS/capella-collab-manager/README.md

 kubectl get pods --namespace=t4c-manager
 ```

-Important!
-If you use Windows and the Git Bash to execute the commands, you have to set
-the environment variable: `MSYS_NO_PATHCONV=1`.
-Otherwise the commands will break with UNIX paths, because the Git Bash tries to add a
-Windows path prefix.

 If something goes wrong, please open an issue on Github.

 To clean up the environment run: